Differential exponential topological fields: E-varieties and topological exponential fields

-From now on $\L$ will be a relational extension of $\L_{E}$ and let $\K$ be an $\L$-structure which is a relational expansion of a partial $E$-field $K$.
-Denote by $\bar K:=(K,+,-, \cdot,0,1)$.
-Let $\V$ denote a basis of neighbourhoods of $0$.
-Then $(\K,\V)$ is a topological $\L$-field if $\V$ induces an Hausdorff topology such that the functions of $\L_E$ are interpreted by C$^1$-functions, namely continuously differentiable functions and the inverse function is continuous on $K\setminus\{0\}$ and that each relation and its complement is a union of an open set and the zero-set of a finite system of $E$-polynomials.
-This notion of topological $\L$-fields extends the one given in \cite[section 2.1]{GP}.
+where $t_j(\x)$ is an $\L$-term, $j\in J$ ($J$ finite) and $O$ is a definable open set by a conjunction of basic formulas.
 We will say that $\K$ is endowed with a definable topology if there is an $\L$-formula $\chi(x,\y)$ such that a basis of neighbourhoods of $0$ in $K$ is given by $\chi(K,\bd)$, where $\bd\in K^n$, $n=\vert \y\vert$.
 Note that if $\K$ is endowed with a definable topology, then any field $\K_{0}$ elementary equivalent to $\K$ can be endowed with a definable topology using the same formula $\chi(x,\y)$.
-A priori the topology can be discrete, but we will assume it is non-discrete in our main results.
+Moreover if $\K$ is endowed with a definable topology with corresponding formula $\chi(x,\y)$ and $\tilde \K$ an elementary extension of $\K$ endowed with a topology induced by $\chi$, then $\tilde \K$ is a topological extension of $\K$ \cite[Definition 2.3]{GP}.
 As usual, the cartesian products of $K$ are endowed with the product topology.
 Let $\x$ be a $m$-tuple, we will denote by $\bar \chi(\x,\y)$ the formula $\bigwedge_{i=1}^m \chi(x_{i},\y)$.